-- NOTE: There was an earlier use of the phrase “the house that Babe Ruth built” in 1921, but it referred not to Yankee Stadium but to the Pere Gibault Home for Delinquent and Dependent Boys” in Terre Haute, Indiana built by the Knights of Columbus that was financed in part with money raised by selling balls autographed by Ruth, a member of the Knights of Columbus.
+• NOTE: There was an earlier use of the phrase “the house that Babe Ruth built” in 1921, but it referred not to Yankee Stadium but to the Pere Gibault Home for Delinquent and Dependent Boys” in Terre Haute, Indiana, built by the Knights of Columbus and financed in part with money raised by selling balls autographed by Ruth, a member of the Knights of Columbus.

 Previous earliest use (Dickson Baseball Dictionary, 3rd edition, 2009):